milan-murray/code-and-docs-mm-tomanota/README.md

 ### Future options

-Additional advanced features such as voice synthesis or machine learning may also add more opportunities for expanding the functionality of the software and increase options for learning methods.
+- Additional advanced features such as voice synthesis or machine learning may also add more opportunities for expanding the functionality of the software and increase options for learning methods.
+- Admin interface to manage content of the application as well as the database.

 ### Language support plans

-Finally, the software is also aimed to be created allowing for the interface to be displayed in multiple languages, allowing for increased accessibility to many people from different backgrounds.
+The software is also aimed to be created allowing for the interface to be displayed in multiple languages, allowing for increased accessibility to more people.